Palestinian Mandela? Marwan Barghouti, imprisoned preacher of unity.

 Even from behind bars, Mr. Barghouti has continued his push for unity by influencing the next generation of Palestinians.

 Until Oct.
-7, he taught an accredited bachelor’s degree program in International Relations to fellow prisoners, while also providing courses in English and Hebrew.
+7, he taught an accredited bachelor’s degree program in international relations to fellow prisoners, while also providing courses in English and Hebrew.

-This prison educational program, which Mr. Barghouti has coined “Revolution of Light,” is designed to teach young Palestinians, “that you must want to live to serve your country, not die for your country,” notes Mr. Jabri of the Free Marwan Barghouti Campaign.
+This prison educational program, which Mr. Barghouti has coined “Revolution of Light,” is designed to teach young Palestinians “that you must want to live to serve your country, not die for your country,” notes Mr. Jabri of the Free Marwan Barghouti Campaign.

 Jehad Manasreh, one of some 600 Palestinians who have graduated under Mr. Barghouti’s tutelage, recounts an introductory course designed to break down factionalism and biases.